NETWAYS/foreman-training/installation/01_requirements.md

 ****

-Depending on your installation the ports above or some additional ones are required to be accessable on the Foreman server, by Foreman or the managed systems.
+Depending on your installation the ports above or some additional ones are required to be accessible on the Foreman server, by Foreman or the managed systems.

 ~~~ENDSECTION~~~